 You need to ask yourself the question: why do you want a sewing machine and what must it be able to do for you.

 My personal selection would be one that will grow with you and is not “purely” for beginners.
+If you are looking for a Heavyduty mechanical sewing machine, then have a look at the Singer 4423.
 Below are a few of the best beginners sewing machines:

 1. Brother CS6000i Sewing Machine